 First-time authors will be required to create a ScholarOne Manuscripts user account in order to proceed.
 Each submission must adhere to the guidelines set forth below; those that do not follow the guidelines will be returned to the author for correction.
-If you have any questions, please contact us at firstname.lastname@example.org.
+Review these videos if you for advice on how to get published.
+If you have any questions, please contact us at email@example.com.

 Review AMA Editorial Policies and Procedures before submitting your manuscript.